emeb/AD_Power/README.md

 At one time Audio Damage manufactured and sold a line of Eurorack synthesizer modules which provided a range of unique functions.
-Many of these modules are based on the STM32F4 series of microcontrollers and suffer from a power supply sequencing issue that causes the CPU to hang up when power is applied.
+Many of these modules are based on the STM32F4 series of microcontrollers and suffer from a power sequencing issue that causes the CPU to hang up when powered from some types of power supplies.
+It doesn't happen with just any supply, but if you happen to use one that causes the issue it can be quite frustrating.

-The problem arises when the -12V supply stabilizes more slowly than the +12V - a sneak path through the input buffer op-amps and codec power supply locks up the MCU in a way which cannot be recovered without power cycling.
-The only way to prevent this without modifying the module is to insert a switch into the +12V supply and hold it off until the -12V begins to rise.
+The problem arises when the -12V rail stabilizes more slowly than the +12V rail - a sneak path through the input buffer op-amps and codec power supply locks up the MCU in a way which cannot be recovered without power cycling.
+The only way to prevent this without modifying the module is to insert a switch into the +12V rail and hold it off until the -12V rail stabilizes.

 I have prototyped a small PCB with the proper circuitry for this which can be added into the power supply cable.
 The design info is available here if you are